ASU Field Trip Process and Procedures

 Faculty members must:

-1. Complete and submit the Field Trip Destination & Safety Plan Form with the following attachments:
+Complete and submit the Field Trip Review request form with the following attachments:

-- Completed Indemnity Waiver Form (required for all students and non-ASU community members attending the field trip)
+Collect, review and store completed Indemnity Waiver Forms Waivers are required for all students and non-ASU community members attending the field trip.

 Required Field Trips